When it comes to your industrial marketing strategy, well-thought-out email marketing campaigns must be a part of your approach.

 2. You’re talking about yourself too much.

 People aren’t opening your emails to read promotional sloganeering or hear you brag about your company’s achievements.
-Although it’s important to let your readers know who you are and what you’re about, emails should clearly show what you can offer and how you can help.
+Although it’s important to let your readers know who you are and what you’re about, emails should clearly show what you can offer and how you can help their pain points.
 Provide readers with directly useful content, and they’ll be much more likely to engage with your brand.

 3. You’re emailing too often.